 by Deepak Gupta

-A settlement will shift attention to a previously little-known case before the U.S. District Court for the District of Columbia.
-Two insurance trade groups are challenging HUD's new disparate-impact rule.
-They claim not only that the rule is contrary to the FHA but that it is reverse-preempted under the McCarran-Ferguson Act because (as applied to insurance companies) it impermissibly regulates the "business of insurance," a province of state regulation.
+As I noted in a previous post, the insurance groups claim not only that the rule is contrary to the FHA but also that it is reverse-preempted under the McCarran-Ferguson Act because (as applied to insurance companies) it impermissibly regulates the "business of insurance," a province of state regulation.
 If the court adopts the far narrower McCarran-Ferguson reverse-preemption theory, the case could cease to be a vehicle for a broader challenge to disparate impact.
 But I doubt that the financial services industry will allow that to happen.
 I've already heard talk that groups representing the mortgage industry and others affected by disparate impact liability are considering intervening in the case to prevent that soft landing.
 Either way, a replacement vehicle will be available soon enough.
 And a case brought by industry and designed as a test case won't be removed from the docket with a settlement.